-I just returned in London after two wonderful weeks in Italy, during which I visited Tivoli, Umbria and Tuscany.
+I just returned to London after two wonderful weeks in Italy, during which I visited Tivoli, Umbria, and Tuscany.

 Italy always proves to be above all expectations, and I am happy to share with you my experiences.

 Tivoli is a small town located in central Italy, about 30 kilometers from Rome.

 It is a perfect option for a countryside day trip from the busy capital, Rome.

 Traveling to Tivoli is a great way to enjoy the beautiful green areas around Rome and to see more of the history and architecture of the Roman empire.

 The first of our visits is at Villa Adriana (Hadrian’s Villa).

 Villa Adriana, today is a UNESCO World Heritage Site.